MachineLemonade/docs/docs/getting-started.md

 slug: "getting-started"
 ---

 Welcome to Astronomer.

-This guide will walk you through getting a free trial started on Astronomer and deploying your first sample DAG.
+We're here to kick off your trial on Astronomer by walking you through a sample DAG deployment.
 Whether you're exploring our [Enterprise](https://astronomer.io/enterprise) or [Cloud](https://astronomer.io/cloud) offering, it's a great way to get to know our platform.

 ## Start a Trial

 To sign up for a free trial on Astronomer, fill out [this form](https://trial.astronomer.io).
-Please [contact us](https://astronomer.io/contact) if providing credit card information is a problem for you or your organization.
+If you have an issue providing credit card information right off the bat, [contact us](https://www.astronomer.io/contact/?from=/).

 ## Create a Workspace

 Once you've kicked off your trial, you'll be directed to create an account on Astronomer.
 You can auth in via Google, Github, or standard username/password authentication.
+Note that once your account is created, you won't be able to change your method of authorization.

 Your account will be equipped with a personal Workspace by default.
 You can think of your Workspaces the same way you'd think of teams - they're collections of Airflow deployments that specific user groups have access to.
 Airflow deployments are hierarchically lower - from a workspace, you can create one or more Airflow deployments.

 ### Join another Workspace